roy-jingyang/OrdinoR-doc/source/index.rst

 Process mining ([vdaalst2016]_, [song2008]_) offers useful tools to derive organizational models from business process execution data (notably in the form of event logs).
-These models can capture workforce-related knowledge and provide insights that support decision-making to improve organizational structures and staff deployment.
+These models can capture workforce-related knowledge and provide organizations with insights into their structures and staff deployment.

 **********
 How to Use